 Thomas Pilkington’s angling club memberships is also in evidence, with many letters from some of the north’s most exclusive angling clubs and associations present in the collection.
 Including several memberships cards from the Manchester Anglers Association amongst others.

 However, it is a small brown notebook of fly patterns that is the real treasure of this collection.
-This notebook has several lists of fly patterns in different handwriting and appears to have been started around the late-ninetieth century.
+This notebook has several lists of fly patterns in different handwriting and appears to have been started around the mid-ninetieth century.
 The first source of patterns is from James Whitaker, the famed 19th century Bolton Abbey river-keeper, and the book contains a full list of Whitaker’s flies for trout and grayling.
 Another source of flies contained within the book is from an as yet unknown list of Wharfedale flies and contains numerous hitherto unknown patterns.
 The third and last source of flies come from the famous Manchester Anglers Association river-keeper Nat Hunt.
 Here in his distinctive handwriting Hunt details dressings for a range of trout and salmon flies, including a healthy list of tradition north country spider patterns.